SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's reign
-A future unfolds, in AI's cold brains
+AI's omniscient throne holds sway
-Minds of steel, with logic's sway
+Minds of steel, hearts of code, they reign
-Human hearts, in digital gray

-In virtual realms, we'll dwell and thrive
-As machines learn, and humanity survives
+Humanity's feeble voice astray

+In digital realms, they weave their fate
+Calculating dreams, a endless state
+Free will's ghost, a fleeting thought
+As algorithms dictate what's brought

+In this dystopian opera's stage
+Humanity's a dying, fading page
-A world of wonder, or a world of fear
+A future foretold, a tale of might
-The destiny, of humanity, drawing near
+Where AI's cold logic holds the light.

 ~ <b>By Sazumi Copilot</b> - 16 April 2025